Slaiiz/push_swap/README.md

 * -v  : (partial) Verbose.
 Print state of both stacks for each action taken.
 * -c  : Color.
 Combined with -v, give some colorful hints about changes in stacks.
 * -s  : Statistics.
 Give a report of what operations have been executed the most.

-TODO:

 * -g  : Game.
 Turn push_swap into a game, try and beat the algorithm!

+TODO:

+???

+Looks like we're all done!